hanzou-x/flappycoin-game-server/README.md

 This works as a standalone node server.
-It runs node and the wallet as an unprivileged user, so it opens up port 8080 then you can forward port 80 traffic there.
+It runs node and the wallet as an unprivileged user, so it listens on port 8080 then you can forward port 80 traffic there.

 Get all three necessary git repositories side-by-side: